post-programming/post-programming/packages/react-react-native/README.md

   </a>
 </p>

-> Transpile React To React Native
+> Transpile Functional React To Standard React Native

 # Influence